A lymph node biopsy is the removal of lymph node tissue for examination under a microscope.

 Your provider may ask you to:

-- Stop taking any blood thinners, such as aspirin, heparin, warfarin (Coumadin), or clopidogrel (Plavix) 5 to 10 days before the procedure
+- Stop taking any blood thinners, such as aspirin, heparin, warfarin (Coumadin), or clopidogrel (Plavix) as directed

 - Not eat or drink anything after a certain period of time before the biopsy

 - Arrive at a certain time for the procedure